theopinard/pydata25-conference/docs/guidelines/infrastructure.md

 - Group access control for all files and folders
 - Group access for tools like Google Calendar, Meet, and Drive in a unified workspace
 - Shared inboxes and distribution lists for conference communication
+- Account options:
-- Conference `@pycon.de` email addresses for all committee members
+  - conference `@pycon.de` account for committee members
+  - existing Google accounts can be added as guest accounts as well.

+Using the committee group email address (your_committee25@pycon.de) you can invite all committee members to a meeting, for example.

 This way, it's straightforward to manage access control and ensure that all data is owned by the conference and not by individual volunteers.